 - Season aromatics - Toss garlic, onions and poblanos with coriander, cumin, oregano, paprika and chili powder.
 Microwave for 1 1/2 minutes.

-- Slow cook pozole - Place aromatics, hatch chilis, beans, stock and salt in a slow cooker.
+- Slow cook pozole - Place chicken, aromatics, hatch chilis, stock and salt in a slow cooker.
 Cook for 6 to 7 hours on low or 3 to 3 ½ hours on high.
-(If you prefer to use the stovetop, combine aromatics, hatch chilis, beans, stock and salt in a Dutch oven.
-Simmer for 25 minutes.
+(If you prefer to use the stovetop, sear chicken in a Dutch oven.
+Add aromatics, hatch chilis, stock and salt.
+Simmer until chicken is cooked through, ~25 minutes.
 Continue with “Make” directions below.)
 (Can be done 1 day ahead)

-- Once pozole is done cooking, add in hominy and chayote squash and heat on high for another 15 minutes, until squash is tender.
+- Once pozole is done cooking, shred chicken with a fork and knife directly in slow cooker (or Dutch oven).
+Add in hominy and heat on high for another 10 to 15 minutes.
 Season to taste with some salt and pepper.

 - While pozole simmers, prep green onions, avocados, radishes (if using) and limes.

 - Top soup with green onions, radishes, avocados and sour cream.
 Serve with lime wedges on the side.
 Enjoy!

 I'm giving this four stars because I made some adjustments but I feel the ingredients are appropriate.
 First of all, I season the chicken with all of the spices listed to go in the soup and sear it in a skillet before putting it in the crock pot.
 I also use bone-in skin on chicken thighs, one per person.
 Instead of microwaving the aromatics I sauteed them in a pan in the chicken fat.
 I peeled the skin off of the chicken before putting it in the Crock-Pot as well.
 I left everything else the same.
 I will definitely make this again but I will probably double the hominy as well.0 Helpful